MachineLemonade/docs/v0.10/cli-getting-started.md

 ### Error on Building Image

-If your image  is failing to build after running `astro airflow start`?
+If your image  is failing to build after running `astro dev start`?

  - You might be getting an error message in your console, or finding that Airflow is not accessible on `localhost:8080/admin`
  - If so, you're likely missing OS-level packages in `packages.txt` that are needed for any python packages specified in `requirements.text`